-Reserved.
-(Payment Discount Terms)
+Reserved (“Payment Discount Terms”).

 Audit and Inspection of Records.

 Contractor agrees to maintain and make available to City, during regular business hours, accurate books and accounting records relating to its Services.
 Contractor will permit City to audit, examine and make copies of such books and records, and to make audits of all invoices, materials, payrolls, records or personnel and other data related to all other matters covered by this Agreement, whether funded in whole or in part under this Agreement.
 Contractor shall maintain such data and records in an accessible location and condition for a period of not less than six (6) years after final payment under this Agreement or until after final audit has been resolved, whichever is later.
 The State of California or any Federal agency having an interest in the subject matter of this Agreement shall have the same rights as conferred upon City by this Section.
 Contractor shall include the same audit and inspection rights and record retention requirements in all subcontracts.